SoiBoy/FotoWare-Sitecore-Integration/README.md

 # FotoWare-Sitecore-Integration
 ## Description
-With this plugin you can import FotoWare-images directly to Sitecore.
+With this module you can import images managed in FotoWare DAM directly to into your Sitecore media library.

 ## Features
-+ Select and import single image with FotoWare-Metadata
++ Select and import single image along with related meta-data
-+ Edit image with FotoWare-Tools
++ Edit image (Crop, Resize, Add Filters) with FotoWare-Tools before importing
 + Synchronize imported data with FotoWare

 ## Supported Sitecore Field-Types